IPW New Zealand Heavyweight Championship

 The IPW New Zealand Heavyweight Championship is the top professional wrestling championship title in the New Zealand promotion Impact Pro Wrestling.
 It was the original heavyweight title of the Mania Pro Wrestling promotion, later used in IPW as its primary singles title.
 It was introduced as the MPW Heavyweight Championship on 9 April 2002.
 When Impact Pro Wrestling was founded by a core group of MPW wrestlers in 2003, the title was established as its new primary singles title and renamed to the IPW New Zealand Heavyweight Championship.
 The MPW Championship reigns are still recognised in the title's lineage.
-The current champion is JayRilla who is in his first reign.
+The current champion is Horus who is in his third reign.

 The championship is regularly defended throughout New Zealand, most often in central Auckland, at monthly live shows.
 It has formerly been defended at live events such as the Armageddon Expo and on weekly series IPW Ignited.
 In 2007, the title made its debut in the Northland Region, with the promotion's IPW Collision event in Whangārei.
 The title match featured Jon E. King facing off against the Samoan Silverback Alexander.
 It has also been defended at several interpromotional events both in New Zealand and Australia.
 IPW Heavyweight Champion Jon E. King competed at the 2006 NZPWI Invitational with KPW Heavyweight Champion H-Flame where both men made it to the semi-finals and where King was eliminated by "Heartless" Alfred Valentine.
 The 2007 NZPWI Invitational saw the first ever "champion vs. champion" match when returning champions Jon E. King and H-Flame faced each other in a non-title match in the opening rounds.
 King went on to win the tournament.